-What are the requirements my student to stay in the Honors Program and retain the Honors College Scholarship?
+What are the requirements for my student to stay in the Honors College and retain the Honors Scholarship?

-Students must maintain a 3.5 GPA to remain in the Honors Program.
+Students must maintain a 3.5 GPA to remain in the Honors College.
 Reviews are completed following each semester.
-Students are invited to petition to retain their scholarship and/or remain in the program if their GPA falls below the requirement.
+Students are invited to petition to retain their scholarship and/or remain in the college if their GPA falls below the requirement.

-How can my student maintain good standing in the Honors Program?
+How can my student maintain good standing in the Honors College?